zetawolfx2/AI-ML-stuff/README.md

  - Consists of

-    1. a Pretrained ResNet50 model which has been implemented on the EuroSAT model for distinguishing various landforms.
+    1. a Pretrained ResNet50 model which has been implemented on the EuroSAT dataset for distinguishing various landforms.

     2. a ResNet50 model trained from scratch for the same.